javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 ## Style guides

-There are many peculiar details in the code style.
+There are many details in the code style.

 As the team becomes bigger, a common agreement on them becomes the "team style guide".

-There are many open style guides, so there we could just accept the one we like the most.
+There are many open style guides, for instance:

 - [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html)
 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)